Paul Renfro

 Contact Information

-Paul Renfro studies the United States since 1945.
+Paul Renfro is an associate professor of history and an affiliate faculty and advisory board member in the Women’s, Gender, and Sexuality Studies program.
 He earned his PhD in history from the University of Iowa, where he was a Louis Pelzer Dissertation Fellow.
 Before arriving at Florida State University in 2018, he served as a Postdoctoral Fellow in the Center for Presidential History at Southern Methodist University in Dallas.

 Teaching: